ju-dominguez/banking-app/README.md

 ## 🧪 Testing Tips
 After implementing each method:

-- Add a print() statement to confirm the correct value was returned
+- Add a `print()` statement to confirm the correct value was returned
 - Try depositing or withdrawing values and checking the balance afterward
+- Make sure your logic for insufficient funds works in `withdraw()`

 ---